iDesignRES/CHP_modelling/docs/bioCHP_model_description.md

 \note Number of employees:
 The number of employees depends on the size of the plant.
 The chosen distinction is based on the mass flow of biomass into the plant \f$ \dot{M}_F \f$, with a change in staffing when the flow exceeds 10 t/h.

-\section Module implementation and database
+\section module_implementation_and_database Module implementation and database

 - Input parameters for the bioCHP plant, in `src/Database/bioCHP_inputs.toml`: